-Theodore B. Olson is a partner in Gibson, Dunn & Crutcher's Washington, D.C. office, a member of the firm's Executive Committee, Co-Chair of the Appellate and Constitutional Law Group and the firm's Crisis Management Team.
+Theodore B. Olson is a partner in Gibson, Dunn & Crutcher's Washington, D.C. office, a member of the firm's Executive Committee, founder of the Appellate and Constitutional Law Group and the Co-Chair of the firm's Crisis Management Team.

 Selected by Time magazine in 2010 as one of the 100 most influential people in the world, Mr. Olson is one of the nation's premier appellate and United States Supreme Court advocates.
-He has argued 60 cases in the Supreme Court, including the two Bush v.
-Gore cases arising out of the 2000 presidential election, and Citizens United v.
-Federal Election Commission, prevailing in over 75% of those arguments.
+He has argued 61 cases in the Supreme Court, including the two Bush v.
+Gore cases arising out of the 2000 presidential election, Citizens United v.
+Federal Election Commission, and Hollingsworth v.
+Perry, the case affirming the overturning of California’s Proposition 8, banning same-sex marriages.
+He prevailed in over 75% of those arguments.
 Mr. Olson's practice is concentrated on appellate and constitutional law, federal legislation, media and commercial disputes, and assisting clients with strategies for the containment, management and resolution of major legal crises occurring at the federal/state, criminal/civil and domestic/international levels.
-He has handled cases at all levels of state and federal court systems throughout the United States, and in international tribunals.
+He has handled cases at all levels of state and federal court systems throughout the United States.

 Mr. Olson's Supreme Court arguments have included cases involving separation of powers; federalism; voting rights; the First Amendment; the Equal Protection and Due Process Clauses; jury trial rights; punitive damages; takings of property and just compensation; the Commerce Clause; taxation; criminal law; copyright; antitrust; securities; campaign finance; telecommunications; the environment; the internet; and other federal constitutional and statutory questions.